Atlantis004/Computer_Vision_Project/README.md

 After all frames are processed, a final global bundle adjustment is run on the entire map.

-### 5. Output and Visualization
+### 5. Output and Visualization and Preparing for Three.js Tour

 * Save the final dense point cloud to `final_model.ply`.
 * Filter outliers by removing points lying more than two standard deviations from the mean in any dimension.
 * Visualize the cleaned point cloud using Matplotlib’s 3D scatter plot:

-  * Coordinates are rearranged for a more intuitive view (e.g., using X, Z, -Y).
 * Export camera poses and point cloud for Three.js:

   * Convert from OpenCV’s coordinate conventions to Three.js conventions (Y-up, Z-backward).